-Fantasy, perhaps, but he could have sworn the sweet bay was pleased to agree.
-Its fat green leaves went wild in the glow of a tomato sun. to 5 that chet THANKS.
-I DON'T KNOW HOW BUT YOU HELPED ME.
-NOW I CAN PUT TOGETHER AN ORANGE, SEEPING BLOOD AND THE PINK SOLE OF A FOOT.
-THANKS TO YOU, WE MATTER AND WE COUNT IN THIS WORLD.
+Wishful thinking, perhaps, but he could have sworn the sweet bay was pleased to agree.
+Its fat green leaves went wild in the glow of a tomato red sun.
+THANKS.
+I DON'T KNOW HOW BUT YOU HELPED ME PUT TOGETHER AN ORANGE, SEEPING BLOOD AND THE PINK SOLE OF A FOOT.
+THANKS TO YOU, WE LEARNED THAT WE MATTER AND WE COUNT IN THIS LIFE.
+INNOCENTS, WE GOT LOST IN THE WILD.